ruipalmeira/BroadvoiceChallenge/README.md

 ## Contents
 1. This ReadMe.md file explaining the context of the repository
 2. Requirements clarification, containing questions to points raised in the "Functional description" of the challenge.
-3. 5 test cases files to test against the functionality that is presented in the challenge.
+3. 5 test cases to test against the functionality that is presented in the challenge.